 After doing this, you’ll go to a page that gives you the rundown on the download process.
 However, bear in mind that you’ll need the Canon EOS Utility v2.6 or later, and you can download that update here.
 Also, if perchance you lost your original utility installation disc and you’re on a Mac, here’s a good article that will tell you an easy way to install it without the disc.
 Unfortunately, I haven’t been able to do much research for the Windows version (yet).

-Following the directions as stated in the included PDF, go ahead and install the picture setting to your camera.
+Following the directions, go ahead and install the picture setting to your camera.
 However, even after you have installed it, there are a couple of tips that you should know.
 The first one is that you should typically use an ISO that goes in increments of 160 (but 100 is okay in some cases, such as with the Canon t3i).
 The second is that you should set your sharpness to 0, your contrast to -4, your saturation to -2, and your color tone to 0.

 Why You Should Use It